Dog Hiking Gear List

 Because you are likely spending more time outside than usual, your dog is susceptible to getting burned.

-Just like you’d put on face sunscreen and body sunscreen or wear a clothing with UPF protection or sun hat before going outside for many hours at a time, your dog will need extra protection if they are exposed to the sun for a day or more on the trail.
+Just like you protect your skin with face sunscreen and body sunscreen, wear a clothing with UPF protection and a sun hat when going outside for many hours at a time, your dog will need extra protection if they are exposed to the sun for a day or more on the trail.

 Summit views